PokemonAutomation/ComputerControl/Wiki/Developer/ReportBug.md

 Some programs require fast video streaming and visual inferences.
 They may fail if the computer is too slow.

-Please report how many CPU cores are busy and how much memory used by the program when the bug happened.
+If it is likely a visual detection failure and you know your machine is not fast, please report how many CPU cores are busy and how much memory used by the program when the bug happened.

 The program also shows stats including video stream FPS and video pivot utilization on top right corner of the video stream view, when the "Stats" checkbox is selected.
 Please also report those stats when the bug happened.